Samsung/ONE/docs/howto/how-to-cross-build-runtime-for-android.md

 **Note: To set up a basic build environment on your development PC, please read the [how-to-build-runtime.md](how-to-build-runtime.md) document first.
 The cross build covered in this document assumes that you have an environment in which the native build operates normally without problems.**

-Supported Architecture : AARCH64 only (ARM32 is not supported yet)
+Supported Architecture : AARCH64 only

 ## Prepare Android NDK